UMWEDU/umw-admissions-sync/_pages/undergraduate-application.md

 ---
 The University of Mary Washington welcomes your application for admission!

-<em>As part of the greater Washington, D.C. metro area, many of our neighbors and friends are feeling the effects of the government shutdown.
+<em>Many of our neighbors and friends are feeling the effects of the government shutdown.
 If your family is impacted, we’d like to offer a free application for admission to UMW.
 Save $50 by using the fee waiver UMW66.</em>
 <h2>Apply Online</h2>
 Please submit <a href="https://apply.commonapp.org/Login?ma=159">The Common Application</a>, essay, and application fee or approved waiver online.
 <h2>Suggested Filing Dates</h2>